 Corporations are lucrative entities, which means that by nature they pursue profits above everything else.
 While there are rules in place that forbid them from engaging in malicious activities, there’s no rule that forbids them from advertising and profiting off of controversial social causes.

 There are companies that donate and engage with worthy causes, like ending racism or the gender gap.
 However, while they’re spending significant revenue on those, they benefit so much more from the public’s general opinion.
-Woke Inc. explores how corporations turn charity into marketing and profit off of that.
+Woke Inc. by Vivek Ramaswamy explores how corporations turn charity into marketing and profit off of that.

 Here are my three favorite lessons from the book: